yangningBU/edventure/README.md

 ```
 curl -X POST http://localhost:3002/generate-questions \
   -H "Content-Type: application/json" \
-  -d '{"prompt":"trees"}'
+  -d '{ "prompt":"trees" }'
 ```

 ## Design Decisions
-Node.js + Express and React were requirements of the project so technology and stack were already taken care of.
-The Open API was also a requirement.
-I set up the project using Cursor and then implemented the actual features myself.
-My biggest unresolved challenge is that requests to the Open AI API take longer than expected.
+As React, Express, and Tailwind were requirements of the project, the technology and stack were already decided - I built the frontend using Vite which is the current standard for React projects and the backend was a simple single-endpoint API server using Express.
+The Open AI API was also a requirement.
+There seemed to be some ambiuity around whether or not the responses vs chat completions endpoints were better suited for this task.
+After consideration of the Open AI API docs, it becamse apparent that chat completions were the recommended choice.
+I set up the project scaffolding using Cursor and then implemented the actual features myself.
+I'd never used Tailwind before but I started getting the hang of it as I went along.
+It certainly made changing the layout provided by Cursor much easier.
+My biggest unresolved challenge is that requests to the Open AI API take longer than expected (now around 15-20sec).
+I was able to shorten the time by reducing the prompt token count and using a structured schema for the output but I think this can still be optimized.